csfeeser/Linux-Exercises/Lab 7 Finding Files.md

 - Find where a file named `SLAPPY` is located.
 - Find and remove all files that end in `.horgledorgle`
 > Don’t try to hunt them all down individually-- use Google to find a solution!
+> Here's a [helpful site](https://www.tecmint.com/35-practical-examples-of-linux-find-command/) that breaks down all the ways *find* can be used!